 This dish is very similar to the Turkish “pide”.
 In fact, the origin of the dish’s name is Turkish.
 “Peynirli” means “with cheese” in Turkish.

 You can add practically anything to peinirli, and you will find a diverse range of recipes for it across the country.
-It is usually more sandwich-like than a regular pizza and is made rich with butter and cheese.
+It is usually more sandwich-like than a regular pizza and is made rich in butter and cheese.

 Common fillings are things like ham and cheese.
 In some areas such as Volos, you can find sweet versions of peinirli that are filled to the brim with chocolate!